NurettinSelim/blog_backend/documentation.md

 #### Request

-The request body must be a JSON object containing the `getPostById` field and the `id` argument.
+The request body must be a JSON object containing the `getPost` field and the `id` argument.

 ```json
 {